 Meghan Carich is a self-taught artist, creating and designing leather spirit masks.
 Her background in fashion design has been instrumental in creating the patterns for her masks.
-Her own work has been shown in galleries since 2008, though another focus of hers is a self-discovery, self-development 3D mask making program for youth she created.
+Her own work has been shown in galleries since 2008, though another focus of hers is a self-discovery, self-development 3D mask-making program for youth she created.
 Meghan has been teaching mask making since 2007 and has recently taught The Spirit of Me in Regina, Saskatchewan.
 She teaches that art takes time, the quality of one's art must be given time, not be rushed.

-Students will create a cardboard frame of a 3-dimentional Salmon Mask.
+Students will create a cardboard frame of a three-dimentional salmon mask.
 Using their imagination, creativity and dexterity they will explore design, transfer and symmetry using traditional symbolism with modern interpretation.
 Projects and plays can be created as well to tell their story.
-"The Journey of the Salmon" was a project written and performed by Crescent Park grade 4 students at Guildford Mall 2010 for the 7th annual "Surrey Reads".
-The students also held a private showing for the Honourable Stephanie Cadieux, The Pacific Salmon Foundation, Ocean Park Librarian Eva Wilson and local press to share the story.
+The Journey of the Salmon was a project written and performed by Crescent Park Grade 4 students at Guildford Mall in 2010 for the seventh annual Surrey Reads.
+The students also held a private showing for the Honourable Stephanie Cadieux, the Pacific Salmon Foundation, Ocean Park Librarian Eva Wilson and local press to share the story.